Updated May 2020.

 A few more near vertical climbs and we’re finally out on the main road.
 We stand around and catch our breath, maybe still in awe of how damn cool it all was.

 - In Rwanda the gorilla zone is only a couple hours from the Kigali airport.
 In Uganda it’s around 10 hours.
-So in a way, what you save on the Uganda permit you end up spending anyway in transport.
-Plus you’ll have an extra 6 hours on the road each way.
+So in Uganda, you’ll have an extra 6 hours on the road each way.

-- Half the world’s mountain gorilla population lives in Bwindi, significantly higher numbers than Rwanda.
+- Half the world’s mountain gorilla population lives in the Bwindi Impenetrable National Park in Uganda, significantly higher numbers than Rwanda.
 Our guide told us there are instances of people trekking for 10-12 hours and not managing to find or catch up to the gorillas.
 They are roaming creatures and can be anywhere in the forest at any time.
 However, he conceded that the trackers are experienced and this occurring is rare.

 - The bush is also different in both places.
-Rwanda is understood to have a bamboo heavy forest, which makes it less bushy and easier to see the gorillas and snap your photos.
-Uganda on the other hand is very thick, dense green forest in parts, and not every area is photo friendly.
+Rwanda has a bamboo heavy forest, which makes it less bushy and easier to see the gorillas and snap your photos.
+Uganda on the other hand is very thick, dense green forest in parts, and some parts are not very photo friendly.